-The composition of Levels 7 and 8 of the building are consistent with the prescribed setbacks for built form which dictate the visual expectations of the development when viewed from the road network surrounding the site.
+The composition of Level 7 of the building is consistent with the prescribed setbacks for built form which dictate the visual expectations of the development when viewed from the road network surrounding the site.
 The architectural composition of the building is consistent in materials and features with the principal building form such that it does not result in an adverse visual impact that is befitting to the balance of the site.